bambusoft/ntvl/README.md

 Edge nodes talk by means of virtual tap interfaces.
 Each tap interface is an natvl edge node.
 Each PC can have multiple tap interfaces, one per ntvl network, so that the same PC can belong to multiple communities

-This work is based on the n2n Layer Two Peer to Peer VPN http://www.ntop.org/products/n2n/ Thanks to Luca Deri, Richard Andrews and many others for the initial work.
+This work is based on the n2n Layer Two Peer to Peer VPN project at http://www.ntop.org/products/n2n/ and the nat-traverse project at http://m19s28.dyndns.org/iblech/nat-traverse/ Thanks to Ingo Blechschmidt, Luca Deri, Richard Andrews and many others for their initial work.